 I've played quite a bit of this game with the missus before a little addition to our family sucked up most of our free time, so I'm hoping this will provide us with an opportunity to play once again.

-The Lord of the Rings Living Card Game will be coming to PC and Mac next year as an Early Access title with a full release later.
+The Lord of the Rings: Adventure Card Game will be coming to PC and Mac next year as an Early Access title with a full release later.
 Initially, the game will be single-player only, though it will support two player co-op at some point.